josephpuchalski/full_stack/README.md

 ### Phase 1: Backend setup and Front End User Authentication (2 days)

-  **Objective:** Functioning rails project with front-end Authentication
+  **Objective:** Functioning rails project with front-end Authentication.

+### Phase 2: Production README (1 days)

+  **Objective:** Highly detailed overview of how to use the app with wireframe support.

-### Phase 2: Images Model, API, and components (2 days)
+### Phase 4: Images Model, API, and components (2 days)

   **Objective:** Images can be created, read, edited and destroyed through the API.

-### Phase 3: Interactive Like Counter (1 days)
+### Phase 5: Interactive Like Counter (1 days)

-  **Objective:** Images can be liked or can remove their likes.
+  **Objective:** Images can be liked by users or  users can remove their likes.

-### Phase 4: Comments can be added to Images (1 day)
+### Phase 6: Comments can be added to Images (1 day)

   **Objective:** Users can post and remove their own comments on any image post.
 Also, the main post has the ability to remove any comment.

-### Phase 5: Unlimited scrolling of Image Feed (1 day)
+### Phase 7: Following & Photo Feed (1 day)

-**Objective:** Allow users to scroll and have images preload themselves into the feed.
-This will start by loading roughly 10 images, then as the user gets half way through 5, the next batch of 10 should load.
-Images will be organized by the timestamp of image post.

-### Phase 6: - Basic Search (1 day)

-  **Objective:** The overall goal of this feature is to search for your friends and find their pages.
-I plan to extend this feature to search for hash tags as part of the bonus feature.
+  **Objective:** Users can follow / unfollow other users.
+Also, a photo feed will be implemented, so users can view the image posts of who they follow.

 ### Bonus Features (TBD)
+ - Infinity scroll for Photo feed
+ - Basic Search by usernames

- - Search by hash tags
+ - Advanced Search by hash tags / usernames
+ - Discover based on top results for the overall user hash tags used.
  - Direct private message
- - Discover based on top results for the overall user hash tags used.